 At age 20 in London, she claims to have met a ‘Master,’ a tall, handsome Indian prince named Morya.
 She says he recruited her on a ‘Great Mission’ to help all of humanity.
 She began to study Eastern mysticism and slowly gained a reputation in England as a spirit medium, claiming both telepathy and telekinesis as well.

-In 1868, Blavatsky travelled to Tibet where she claimed her Master Morya took her to the mythical city of Shamballah in the Himalayas.
+In 1868, Blavatsky traveled to Tibet where she claimed her Master Morya took her to the mythical city of Shamballah in the Himalayas.

 There she met many other ‘Masters,’ astral beings with great psychic powers, including the immortal Count of Saint-Germain.
 Blavatsky said the Masters bestowed upon her the ‘Sacred Secret Sciences.’